ShubhamShriram/Low-Power-8T-SRAM/README.md

-Low Power SRAM using 8T SRAM Cell Approach
+# Low Power SRAM using 8T SRAM Cell Approach

-Abstract
+## Abstract

 This paper proposes the implementation of a 1 bit low power 8T SRAM cell.
 One of the major advantage of this design is, there is no requirement of a precharge circuit as required in the traditional 8T SRAM cell and a sense amplifier circuit as required in 6T SRAM cell because the stored value is directly passed through transmission gate.
 This SRAM cell is designed using the Synopsys Customer Compliler with 28nm CMOS Technology as a part of Cloud Based Analog IC Design Hackathon

-Appendix
+## Appendix

-Abstract
+1. Abstract

-Synopsys Custom Compiler Tool Details
+2. Synopsys Custom Compiler Tool Details

-Circuit Details
+3. Circuit Details

-Circuit Design
+4. Circuit Design

-Waveforms
+5. Waveforms

-Spice Netlist
+6. Spice Netlist

-Acknowledgement
+7. Acknowledgement

-References
+8. References

-Synopsys Custom Compiler
+## Synopsys Custom Compiler

+## Circuit Details